Everything you need to know about watching the beautiful game in the Gulf’s island kingdom.

 Bahrain is one of those countries where English-language football info is scarce.
 Although apps like SofaScore and Futbology can be helpful, they don’t give the full picture.
 This blog will give you the facts you need.

-Good news, there aren’t any.
-Although some high profile football matches may (very rarely) hit capacity, games are free to enter without tickets.
-Walk ups are fine, and on the ridiculously rare occasions that grounds fill up, coming an hour early will ensure that you’re not left out.
+Good news, except in rare circumstances there aren’t any.
+Although some high profile football matches may (very infrequently) hit capacity, games are free to enter without tickets.
+Walk ups are fine, and on the uncommon occasions that grounds fill up, coming an hour early will ensure that you’re not left out.
 For context, I went to an AFC Cup final with a Bahraini team playing and there were still loads of seats.

 Getting To Matches

 Bahrain is a car-dominated country.
 If you don’t drive, it’s best to use Uber (expensive) or get the number of a private driver (much cheaper if you can find a good one, ask around).
 Public transport is not really a decent option yet.

 Match Times and Venues

 Perhaps due to its small size, there are few true “home grounds” in Bahrain.
 Muharraq, Malkiya and Al Ahli sometimes play at their own stadiums (more on that later), but most teams will play matches at one of the main grounds (often the National Stadium), making it confusing for the English speaking football fan to find out where to go.
 A few times I’ve been caught out when a match has initially been advertised for one ground, then moved to another.

 Generally I’ve found the SofaScore and Forza Football apps useful, but it’s always worth Google translating the posts on the Bahrain FA Instagram, which is very active.
 The Arabic for Bahrain National Stadium – where many matches take place – is ستاد البحرين الوطني, so keep an eye out for that.